 - You’ll save time.
 Rather than painstakingly learn every step of how to make a resume, templates lay out the basics so you can just fill them in.

 - Your resume will be more structured.
-Temples are already structured, so you don’t have to impose a brand new, never-before-tested organizational structure you came up with on the fly.
+Templates are already structured, so you don’t have to guess and experiment with what layout works.

 - You’ll look more professional.
-A well-designed template gives your resume a more professional look appealing to recruiters, who only spend 7 seconds reviewing a resume before they make a decision.
+A well-designed template gives your resume a more professional look, appealing to recruiters who may not have a lot of time to spend reviewing candidates’ resumes.

 - Your template will be more customizable.
 Once you download one, you can easily make it your own by customizing each section.